 I hold a BSc (graduated top) in Computer Science and Telecommunications (ATEI of Larissa, Greece, 2006), an MSc in Critical Software Engineering with Distinction (SCC, Lancaster University, UK, 2007) and a PhD in Computer Science (SCC, Lancaster University, UK, 2012).

-I am a Research Associate (Post Doc) at the School of Computing and Communications in the Ofelia EU FP7 project, where we use OpenFlow (a Software Defined Networking (SDN) protocol) to develop an in-network caching service for video-on-demand traffic.
+I am a Research Associate (post doc) at the School of Computing and Communications, working on the GN3plus GEANT EU FP7 project, where we use OpenFlow (a Software defined networking (SDN) protocol) to develop an in-network caching service for video-on-demand traffic.
 This continues my postdoctoral work on the OFELIA EU FP7 research project where we developed an OpenFlow-assisted in-network caching service for VoD.